MrKriss/templates/{{cookiecutter.project_name}}/README.md

 ## Quick Start

-Experiments are contained in individual Jupyter notebooks in the `analysis/` directory along with supporting code in python modules.
+Notebooks in the `analysis/` directory are numbered sequentially and represent individual steps and/or experiments.
+Stepping through them in order will recreate the steps.
+Supporting code is contained in python modules in the same directory.

+Note that [python-dotenv](https://github.com/theskumar/python-dotenv) is used to load any secret keys and passwords from a `.env` file in the root directory of this project.
+If storing secret info is required, you will need to create this file.